 The East side of Broadway and Broome Street looking North, capturing the hum and activity of downtown Manhattan during a cold winter.

-View of a residential neighborhood along New York’s Fifth Avenue.
-Rows of single-family brownstones with grand front stoops line the wide corridor and newly planted trees.
+View of a residential neighborhood along New York's Fifth Avenue.
+Rows of single-family brownstones with grand front stoops line the wide corridor.

 A view of the St. Germain Hotel on the North East Corner of 5th Avenue between 22nd and 23rd Streets (future site of The Flatiron Building).

-View overlooking the Palisades, Hudson and Yonkers dockyard with railroad tracks which ran parallel to the Hudson River .
+A view overlooking the Palisades, Hudson and Yonkers dockyard with railroad tracks which ran parallel to the Hudson River.
+Taken by Silas A. Holmes in 1855.

 315 Madison Avenue • email@example.com